LifeSteps Financial Inc. Buys 2,875 Shares of Schwab US Broad Market ETF (NYSEARCA:SCHB)

-LifeSteps Financial Inc. lifted its stake in Schwab US Broad Market ETF (NYSEARCA:SCHB – Get Rating) by 96.7% during the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 5,848 shares of the company’s stock after purchasing an additional 2,875 shares during the period.
-LifeSteps Financial Inc.’s holdings in Schwab US Broad Market ETF were worth $312,000 at the end of the most recent quarter.
+LifeSteps Financial Inc. increased its stake in shares of Schwab US Broad Market ETF (NYSEARCA:SCHB – Get Rating) by 96.7% during the 1st quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 5,848 shares of the company’s stock after acquiring an additional 2,875 shares during the period.
+LifeSteps Financial Inc.’s holdings in Schwab US Broad Market ETF were worth $312,000 as of its most recent filing with the SEC.

-Several other large investors also recently bought and sold shares of the company.
-Maryland Capital Advisors Inc. acquired a new stake in Schwab US Broad Market ETF during the 4th quarter worth $25,000.
-Comprehensive Financial Consultants Institutional Inc. acquired a new stake in Schwab US Broad Market ETF during the 4th quarter worth $31,000.
-Northwest Investment Counselors LLC acquired a new stake in Schwab US Broad Market ETF during the 4th quarter worth $36,000.
-Clearstead Advisors LLC raised its stake in Schwab US Broad Market ETF by 589.4% during the 4th quarter.
-Clearstead Advisors LLC now owns 324 shares of the company’s stock worth $37,000 after buying an additional 277 shares during the period.
-Finally, Selective Wealth Management Inc. acquired a new stake in Schwab US Broad Market ETF during the 4th quarter worth $40,000.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Maryland Capital Advisors Inc. bought a new stake in Schwab US Broad Market ETF during the fourth quarter worth about $25,000.
+Comprehensive Financial Consultants Institutional Inc. bought a new stake in Schwab US Broad Market ETF during the fourth quarter worth about $31,000.
+Northwest Investment Counselors LLC acquired a new position in Schwab US Broad Market ETF during the fourth quarter worth approximately $36,000.
+Clearstead Advisors LLC increased its position in Schwab US Broad Market ETF by 589.4% during the fourth quarter.
+Clearstead Advisors LLC now owns 324 shares of the company’s stock worth $37,000 after buying an additional 277 shares during the last quarter.
+Finally, Selective Wealth Management Inc. acquired a new position in Schwab US Broad Market ETF during the fourth quarter worth approximately $40,000.

 Schwab U.S. Broad Market ETF (the Fund) seeks to track the total return of the Dow Jones U.S. Small-Cap Total Stock Market Index (the Index).
 The Index is a float-adjusted market capitalization weighted index that reflects the shares of securities actually available to investors in the marketplace.
 The Fund’s index includes the 2,500 publicly traded United States companies for, which pricing information is available.